Let’s understand the body language of your German Shepherd, a crucial skill to building and maintaining a healthy relationship with your dog.

 Pulled-Back Or Flat Against the Head

-If your shepherd’s ears are standing (in a more rigid way than usual if your shepherd has erect ears,) they are listening!
+If your German Shepherd’s ears are standing (in a more rigid way than usual if your shepherd has erect ears,) they are listening!

 When your dog’s ears angle forwards, it is a sign of arousal, but this arousal can be positive or negative.